SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### fragmentation

-⟮c2;Memory fragmentation⟯ is when memory is ⟮c3;allocated in many non-contiguous blocks⟯, meaning it has ⟮c1;small spaces that can't store anything useful⟯
+⟮c+;Memory fragmentation⟯ is when memory is ⟮c+;allocated in many non-contiguous blocks⟯, meaning it has ⟮c+;small spaces that can't store anything useful⟯
-⟮c4;Memory fragmentation⟯ results in ⟮c5;the wasting of storage⟯.
+⟮c+;Memory fragmentation⟯ results in ⟮c+;the wasting of storage⟯.

 ### relation to processor